Posts

 and why do all project teams need one?

 Work breakdown structures might not be a part of your company’s common language for managing projects.
-In fact, if you are a project manager or resource manager you might already be scanning this blog looking for some more familiar project management terms because the term ‘work breakdown structure’ isn’t used in your business.
+If you’re a project or resource manager, you might be reading this blog to find project management terms you’re familiar with.
+The term ‘work breakdown structure’ may not be used in your business.
 However, if you work on a project team, it is something you probably use daily, albeit under a different name.

 So what is a work breakdown structure?